-A commercial king mackerel permit is required to retain king mackerel in excess of the bag limit in the Gulf of Mexico (Gulf), South Atlantic, or Mid-Atlantic.
+Alternative 1 requires a commercial king mackerel permit to retain and sell king mackerel in excess of the bag limit in the Gulf of Mexico (Gulf), South Atlantic, or Mid-Atlantic.
 These commercial permits are under limited access; no applications for additional commercial permits for king mackerel will be accepted by NOAA Fisheries Service, but permits can be renewed or transferred.
 In addition, a limited-access gillnet endorsement is required to use gillnets in the southern Florida west coast subzone.
-As of January 4, 2012, 1,389 federal king mackerel permits were valid.

-A commercial Spanish mackerel permit is required for vessels fishing in the Gulf or South Atlantic.
+As of July 23, 2012, there were 1,495 valid or renewable federal king mackerel permits.
+Alternative 1 also requires a commercial Spanish mackerel permit for vessels fishing in the Gulf or South Atlantic to sell Spanish mackerel in excess of the bag limit.
 This permit is open access.
-As of January 4, 2012, 1,690 federal Spanish mackerel permits were valid.
+As of July 23, 2012, there were 1,808 valid federal Spanish mackerel permits.